Research Paper By Theano Kalavana, Business Coach, CYPRUS

-A few years ago an international company asked me to collaborate with them to build simulation training on soft skills for leaders such as empathy, negotiation skills and communication skills.
+A few years ago an international company asked me to collaborate with them to build simulation training on soft skills for leaders such as empathy, negotiation skills, and communication skills.
 Since then, I have been involved in many processes for the development of authentic leaders.
-Two years ago the CEO of the same international consultant’s company proposed to me to write together an article on empathy, after reading a chapter of mine on why doctors fail to respond on patients’ emotions.
+Two years ago the CEO of the same international consultant’s company proposed to me to write together an article on empathy, after reading a chapter of mine on why doctors fail to respond to patients’ emotions.
 Since then, my focus shifted from doctors to leaders and how soft skills such as empathy and awareness can transform leaders into authentic leaders.
-The present article is my second attempt to marry coaching with balancing empathy in leaders (the first was with the development of my power-tool Cognitive Empathy vs Affective Empathy).
+The present article is my second attempt to marry coaching with balancing empathy in leaders (the first was with the development of my power tool Cognitive Empathy vs. Affective Empathy).

 Below is the information of the article and the chapter.
 Some parts of the article titled “Finding the Right Level of Empathy” will be used in the present article:

 Kalavana T.V. & Andreou P. (March 2018) Finding the Right Level of Empathy.
 Chief Learning Officer Magazine.

 Brown et al. (2015).
 Clinical Communication in Medicine.
 Kalavana, T.V Responding to patient’s emotions.
 United Kingdom: John Wiley & Sons, Ltd.